-- Neither product will act as a paint stripper or remover for paint that has already cured (dry paint must be mechanically removed or stripped away with chemical paint strippers).
+- Neither mineral spirits nor paint thinner will act as a paint stripper or remover for paint that has already cured (dry paint must be mechanically removed or stripped away with chemical paint strippers).

 - Do not try to clean off paint or any other substance from an asphalt driveway or walkway.
 Either product will soften the asphalt.

 - Never use mineral spirits or paint thinner for cleaning latex paint from brushes or surfaces.
 It may separate the pigment from the solvents during a thinning application or fail to dissolve during a cleaning application.

 - Never attempt to use either mineral spirits or paint thinner as a fire starter for charcoal, wood, or any other type of flame as the toxic fumes could cause ill health effects.